jelias/jelias.github.io/_projects/voicebox.md

 {{end}}

 {{main}}
+###### Designing a playful and serious app
-Together we designed the user flows and look and feel of Voicebox, focused on creating an approachable and playful tone that respected the weight of the topic.
+Together we designed the user flows and look and feel of Voicebox, focused on creating an approachable and playful tone that respected the maturity of the topic.
 This balance was key to creating an inviting but meaningful application experience.

-Our insights from user testing taught us that our approach to reducing color bias, using orange and purple, worked!
+Finally, our insights from user testing helped us that focus approach to reducing color bias, using orange and purple!
 Users were able to quickly learn the relationships of color through our use of repetition throughout the app.
 {{end}}

 {{full}}